OLIVELEAF WEBSITE ||

 Now you need

-Scotland.
-And an FTP (file transfer protocol) programme.
-Mine is Cute FTP www.cuteftp.com/
+(file transfer protocol) programme.
+Mine was Cute FTP www.cuteftp.com/

-and the capitals need to be uploaded to the website along with the text
+image and the capitals need to be uploaded to the website along

-for these effects to work there.
-Remember the code <body> now
+with the text for these effects to work there.
+Remember the code

 <body